Articles by City & Category

 The high definition touch screens educate you on Chicago’s most renowned sights from every angle.
 Learn the history of Chicago’s neighborhoods and dig deeper into the stories behind some of the city’s most recognizable architecture.
 A new interactive display, The Stories and Photos of Michigan Pete, pays tribute to Evald Peterson, the head caisson inspector during the construction of the John Hancock Building.
 Not only does this display provide details of the award-winning design and construction of the John Hancock Building, but it also tells the story and experiences of Evald Peterson himself and the challenges he faced when working to build one of Chicago’s greatest attractions and architectural feats .

 360 Chicago Tickets

-However, we believe the best way to see 360 Chicago is with Chicago CityPASS .
-With the purchase of a CityPASS booklet, you can save on admission to Chicago’s top 5 attractions including 360 Chicago.
-The best part is that the thrill of Tilt is only an additional $7 per person and can be purchased at the TILT desk on the 94th floor.
-CityPASS has a couple other perks, including coupons and the coveted express entry.
+We believe the best way to see 360 Chicago is with Chicago CityPASS® tickets.
+With the purchase of CityPASS® tickets, you can save on admission to Chicago’s top 5 attractions including 360 Chicago.
+The best part is that the thrill of Tilt is only an additional $8 per person and can be purchased at the TILT desk on the 94th floor.
+CityPASS® tickets have a couple other perks, including coupons and the coveted express entry.